 So called “negative” emotions are meant to help guide you, so you can move forward in life.
 It would be foolish to decide that green traffic lights are good and red traffic lights are bad (unless you’re in a hurry).
 The red light serves as a sign to let you know to slow down, look around, be cautious.
 Such ‘red light’ emotions are designed to protect you and create greater harmony and order in your life.
 This can happen when you learn to heed their warning and can become a valuable “positive” experience.

 These four myths about our emotions have created havoc in the lives of millions of people.
 Shifting your perspective enables you to ‘unlearn’ these myths.
 This requires consciously thinking and feeling and then making new choices.
-Forgive yourself for buying into the lie that we should only feel the positive emotions is the first step.
+Forgiving yourself for buying into the lie that we should only feel the positive emotions is the first step.
 This clears the way for you to develop a new relationship with all of your emotions.
 This will bring the magic and miracles of emotional empowerment back into your life.

 Take some time to journal about the way your parents handled their emotions.
 Answer the following questions by writing them in a journal.